Back pain is one of the most common reasons people seek medical help or miss work. Back pain is a leading cause of disability worldwide.

 - Antidepressants.
 Some types of antidepressants — particularly duloxetine (Cymbalta) and tricyclic antidepressants, such as amitriptyline — have been shown to relieve chronic back pain.

 A physical therapist can teach exercises to increase flexibility, strengthen back and abdominal muscles, and improve posture.
 Regular use of these techniques can help keep pain from returning.
-Physical therapists will also provide education about how to modify movements during an episode of back pain to avoid flaring pain symptoms while continuing to be active.
+Physical therapists also will provide education about how to modify movements during an episode of back pain to avoid flaring pain symptoms while continuing to be active.

 Surgical and other procedures